Brown cavitations represent areas where loss of enamel has exposed underlying dentin.

 - Anterior upper incisors are typically affected first as posterior teeth emerge later.

-- Lesions are initially pale yellow and become progressively darker as they become stained with pigments from food.
+- Lesions are initially pale yellow and become progressively darker as they become stained.

 - Teeth may be sensitive to thermal changes and sweet or sour foods or drinks.